-We all have heard the oh so trite adage, “When life give you lemons, make lemonade.”
+We all have heard the oh so trite adage, “When life gives you lemons, make lemonade.”
 Two things though, lemonade gives me acid reflux something terrible and I like something a little more refined.
 Seriously, can we have some lavender or elderberry splashed in there.
 But I digress.
 These lemons are on sale, they are in my cart and I have no idea what I am going to do with them?

 I have become repulsed by water lately (stick with me this will not be a *itch fest, I promise).
-I thought I found my saviour in the most unlikely of places.
+I thought I found my savior in the most unlikely of places.
 Minute Maid released a flavor enhancer that I fell in love with.
 But like most intense love affairs it was fleeting.
 I refuse to look into what happened for fear of what I will find out.
 I am sure it had to be awful for the product to be yanked off of every store shelf so abruptly.

 I need to drink water for all of the obvious reasons.
 However, I need a “chaser”.
-So I hit the kitchen early Saturday morning equipped with my Macbook and some positivity.
+So I hit the kitchen early Saturday morning equipped with my MacBook and some positivity.
 I scanned the cabinets for what I could mix together to create to my very own water enhancer.
 I started with those lemons I purchased earlier this week, pure vanilla (I put vanilla flavoring in EVERYTHING), and coconut sugar.

 (Ignore the buttercream cake from Wegmans in the background 👀)